hibyprime/hibyprime.github.io/ad-guide-to-progression-raiding.md

 >
 > Your raid leader will generally tell you what addons or weakauras are required for a given boss fight, as well as giving an overview of the strat.
 Outside of that, watching a full vod kill of someone playing your spec on whatever fight is upcoming is a good idea.
 It will give you a decent idea of what kind of cooldown timings and positioning you can start with.
 >
-> Deep into progression on a given boss, looking up what other guilds are doing can be helpful for suggesting changes to the overall
+> Deep into progression on a given boss, looking up what other guilds are doing can be helpful for suggesting changes to the overall strategy.
+You could also think through the pull in your head and work out what you could be doing better.
+>
+> There are also the basic things like filling your vault, running dungeons, simming your character for upgrades, figuring out which consumables/enchants/gems you need.
+I suspect most people reading this already know how to do all that.
+You should spend some time setting up your UI to avoid useless information being displayed to you, and making sure the information you do need is easily accessible.
+>
+> [Big Wigs Voice](https://www.curseforge.com/wow/addons/bigwigs_voice) is an addon that I recommend all raiders use.
+>
+> If you're a DPS, prior to entering the raid you should do a droptimizer sim for the bosses you expect to kill, so you can have some idea ahead of time what you're going to roll on when it drops.
+Healers (QE Live) and Tanks (Raidbots DPS) can sim too, but it's less useful.